UncoverAI/applied-ai-lecture/README.md

 8. Bring it together -> Vision Language Agent with RAG as service
 9. Advanced System Architecture (Host Vector DB, Host Embedding Model, Host App, Use Model API)

+## Evaluation

+- Group Project to build & deploy an LLM App or tuning & evaluation pipeline (16 - 32 hours work?)
+    - App can advanced RAG ChatBot
+    - App can be AI Agent
+    - Pipeline can use LLM, GPU & advanced dataset
+    - Pipeline can use VLM & GPU & standard dataset